Michelle Olley: Alexander McQueen

-Whilst at Fable, Olley was chosen by the British designer Alexander McQueen to be the main model for what became one of his most celebrated creations: the centre piece tableaux of his 2001 spring/summer collection, named VOSS.
+Whilst at Fable, Olley was chosen by the British designer Alexander McQueen to be the main model for what became one of his most celebrated creations: the centre piece tableaux of his 2001 spring/summer collection, named Voss.
 The centre piece – which featured Olley within an enormous, moth-filled glass box, the sides of which fell away and smashed – was based on the Joel Peter Witkin image Sanitarium.
 The show also featured Kate Moss and Erin O'Connor.

 Olley also modelled for Nick Knight's Sister Honey series created for Dazed & Confused with British designer Peter Saville.
 It was the McQueen show that brought Olley to Nick Knight's attention, as he later said of it on his SHOWstudio.com blog:

 "The girl in the box was Michelle Olley.
 She modelled for me in a story I did called Sister Honey...
 She was a writer and I remember she wrote a great piece on being the Butterfly Girl in the middle of that (McQueen) Glass Box show.
 I was sat on the front row, in between Alexandra Schulman and Gwyneth Paltrow.
-It was is probably one of the best pieces of Fashion Theatre I have ever witnessed."
+It was probably one of the best pieces of Fashion Theatre I have ever witnessed."

 Alexander McQueen later described his thoughts on forcing his audience to stare at their own reflection for over an hour: